clayheaton/covid19-mobility-data-network/content/research-team/index.md

 - Alissa Scharf, Center for Communicable Disease Dynamics at the Harvard T.H.
 Chan School of Public Health
 - Ankur Goel, Harvard Biodesign Lab; B.Tech, Indian Institute of Technology, Delhi
-- Clay Heaton, FXB Center for Health and Human Rights at the Harvard T.H.
-Chan School of Public Health